Doramanjyu/better-afreecatv/README.md

 ## Features
 - Clipboard anti-blocking
   - Allow pasting to chat and gift text area for users requiring translation tools
-- Live stream notifications (Chrome-only)
+- Live stream notifications (Chrome: always available, Firefox: available only when any live pages are opened)
 - Style fixes
   - Fix stream info expand button overlapping emoticon area on portrait mode
   - Reduce backdrop opacity to make it easy to watch the live while sending gifts